SathvikJoel/sathvikjoel.github.io/content/posts/tech/31082023_subtlemathindl/index.md

 #     appendFilePath: true # to append file path to Edit link
 ---

-In this blog I delve into the intricate mathematical subtilities that abound in a few LLM research papers I recently came across.
-The primary aim is to unravel these mathematical complexities, offering readers a key to unlocking a deeper comprehension of the complete papers.
+In this blog I delve into the intricate mathematical subtilities that abound in Flash Attention I recently came across.
+The primary aim is to unravel these mathematical complexities, offering readers a key to unlocking a deeper comprehension of the complete paper.
 The focus of this blog remains exclusively on the mathematical nuances, tailored to resonate with those who possess a keen mathematical acumen.

 ## Flash Attention